stringparser/.dotfiles/README.md

 git init --bare $HOME/code/dotfiles
 ```

-Then you can also can set up an alias to use git directly from that repository.
+Then you can setup an alias to use git directly from that repository.

 ```sh
 echo 'alias config="/usr/bin/git --git-dir=$HOME/code/dotfiles --work-tree=$HOME"' >> $HOME/.zshrc
 ```

-Refresh, or open a new terminal, and you can use that repo to track files across your system.
+That's it.
+Then refresh, or open a new terminal, and you can use that repo to track files across your system.

 ```sh
 config add .eslintrc